akgrant43/FileAttributes/README.md

 DiskStore current class useFilePlugin.
 ```

-Re-running test runner as described above should have a single failure, FileHandleTest(FileSystemHandleTest)>>#testTruncate.
+Re-running the test runner as described above should result in zero failures (ignoring #testTruncate and #testMoveTo (existing issues)).